yangdihangN/gloo/docs/cli/glooctl_debug.md

 ### Options

 ```
+  -f, --file string        file to be read or written to
   -h, --help               help for debug
   -n, --namespace string   namespace for reading or writing resources (default "gloo-system")
 ```